FMazz97/CS123x/examples/simple_scale/README.md

-# CS123x Simple Scale Example
+# cs123x Simple Scale Example

-This example demonstrates how to use the **CS123x** library to build a practical weight scale with zero-point alignment (tare), scale factor calibration using a known reference weight, and power-down sleep cycles.
+This example demonstrates how to use the **cs123x** component to build a practical weight scale with zero-point alignment (tare), scale factor calibration using a known reference weight, and power-down sleep cycles.

 ---